CTLauncherBT/Aluxe/README.md

-Aluxe is an hack client for **Roblox** the Client has Aimbot, ESP, more
+Aluxe is an hack client for **Roblox** the Client has Aimbot, ESP, and more

 **still in development...**